 - ii.
 Outside urban areas: - (dd) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority - (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans.
-Mpumalanga

-The development of Ummbila Emoyeni Wind Energy Facility will require the establishment of infrastructure with a physical footprint exceeding 10m2.
+Mpumalanga infrastructure with a physical footprint exceeding 10m^2 .
 The site is associated with the presence of freshwater/drainage features, a CBA1: Optimal (Terrestrial) and a CBA1: Irreplaceable (Freshwater), and is located within the Mpumalanga Province, and outside urban areas.
 Further, parts of the site are located in areas which could be considered sensitive in terms of the Gert Sibande District Environmental Management Framework (EMF).